mktsewhoy/Sprint1workshop/my-reflections-sprint-1.md

 How are remotes set up?

+    Remotes are set up with the command: git remote add REMOTE-NAME https://URL.

 How would you explain a remote to a non-technical person using an analogy?

+    To the layperson, a remote could be compared to sending house plans to a builder on the other side of town and telling him to start construction.

 How many times did you feel like "oh God I don't understand this"?

+    Numerous times, it sometimes does comes across as a bit complex.

 Tech #10: Setup new Repo & Create Blog - Challenge
 --------------------------------------------------